 About 1-2% of the time he or she will invite you to connect.
 If this occurs when they need your product or service, this means it’s an immediate incoming warm lead.

-As somebody responsible for building business and making sales, your profile has one key purpose: Tell the prospect what problem you solve and why he or she should choose you to solve it.
+Your profile has one key purpose: To tell the prospect what problem you solve and why he or she should choose you to solve it.

 Here are the template elements you need to optimize for this LinkedIn strategy: